Short-maturity options on realized variance in local-stochastic volatility models: Acknowledgements

 \section{Acknowledgements}

-Xiaoyu Wang is supported by the Guangzhou-HKUST(GZ) Joint Funding Program\\ (No.2024A03J0630), Guangzhou Municipal Key Laboratory of Financial Technology Cutting-Edge Research.
-Lingjiong Zhu is partially supported by the grants NSF DMS-2053454 and NSF DMS-2208303.
+The authors thank the Associate Editor and two anonymous referees for helpful comments and suggestions.
+Xiaoyu Wang is supported by the Guangzhou-HKUST(GZ) Joint Funding Program (No.2024A03J0630), Guangzhou Municipal Key Laboratory of Financial Technology Cutting-Edge Research.
+Lingjiong Zhu is partially supported by grants NSF DMS-2053454 and NSF DMS-2208303.